 The loss of the natural curve results in mild to moderate cervical spondylosis, causing the vertebrae to malposition and eventually fusing together as the condition worsens.
 Addiotnalyy, neck movements can produce grinding sounds, pain, as well as some of the above symptoms with spondylosis.

-When Should You Seek Care For A Cervical Spondylosis?
+When Should You Seek Care Form a Chiropractor for Cervical Spondylosis?

 The early effects of Cervical Spondylosis are mild, so the only way of knowing whether you suffer from a spondylosis is to get x-rays or have an MRI done.
 These diagnostic tests enable our doctor of chiropractic to spot spinal disc and joint damage early.